 Fruit tree Scionwood is the graftable one-year old wood variety (e.g. apple such as ‘Honeycrisp‘, or a pear such as ‘Bartlett’) wood for grafting scionwood to a rootstock or ‘understock’.
-In Snohomish, Washington we cut scionwood in January and February and hold chilled thru July.
-Scroll down for a list of 100+ varieties.
-Also see the next page for an excel file with an updated column of scionwood available-you can also order on this link by sending a modified file with your choices.
-It’s also a place to order trees that are not in inventory.
-See below for a compact list with recommendations.
+In Snohomish, Washington we cut scionwood in December, January and February and hold chilled thru July.

-Choose scionwood from the list below, then email or mail your selections –Do not make payment unless you have a list of alternates as some varieties are very limited-but most wood is available through July.
-Please send along address and preferred shipping date, and preferred diameter-default is ASAP and 3/16″-1/4″ with 1/8″-3/8″ available.
+Choose scionwood from the list below, then email or postmail your selections-Use Excel orderform Order Form -You may make payment immediately without confirmation only if you provide a list of alternates as some varieties are very limited-but most wood is available through July.
+Please send along address and preferred shipping date, and preferred diameter-default is 3/16″-1/4″ with 1/8″- 3/8″ sometimesavailable.

-After I confirm your total, variety, ship time and address, pay your total by:
+After I confirm your total $, varieties, ship time and address, pay your total by: